 If you are only going to eat chocolate occasionally, eat the very best quality chocolate you can find.
 The same holds true for gazpacho.
-The quality and flavor of heirloom tomatoes is critical for this week's recipe.
+The quality and flavor of heirloom tomatoes is critical.